Summer Vacation: How to Make the Most of Summer Break for Teens

 How to Make a Real Impact on Your Volunteer Trip

-One way to make a real impact while volunteering abroad is to choose a volunteer program that promotes self-sufficiency so community members could continue the project when volunteers leave.
+One way to make a real impact while volunteering abroad is to choose a volunteer program that promotes self-sufficiency so community members can continue the project when volunteers leave.
 At Rustic Pathways, we offer programs that take student travelers across the globe to communities and national parks to participate in meaningful service projects with our community partners.

-For example, Life in the Bateyes allows students to help with home construction projects that provide dignified housing for communities of sugarcane workers in the Dominican Republic.
+For example, the Life in the Bateyes program allows students to help with home construction projects that provide dignified housing for communities of sugarcane workers in the Dominican Republic.
 Students on the program work alongside local masons, engineers, and community members on the housing projects and see the impact of their efforts firsthand.

 Students helping build vital buildings for the local communities in the Dominican Republic.